alloba/book-of-hours-notes/Book Of Hours/books/A Descent of the Shell.md

 ## Description

-A treatise on eggs, light, and optics by Abbess Melancthe, dazzingly illuminated with renderings of the Abbess' visions.
+A treatise on eggs, light, and optics by [[Abbess Melancthe]], dazzingly illuminated with renderings of the Abbess' visions.

 ### Partial Study Description